Frederick William Burns: Announcing

 In the earliest days of athletic competitions, results were recorded and posted on bulletin boards whereby spectators and athletes crowded around them to view the official results.
-The earliest account of announcing came at the Spring athletic games of the Staten Island Athletic Club on Saturday, May 17, 1884, on their grounds in West Brighton.
+The earliest account of announcing came at the spring athletic games of the Staten Island Athletic Club on Saturday, May 17, 1884, on their grounds in West Brighton.
 The tale of announcing began as a bit of joke.
 A number of events were tight and spectators crowded around the boards to get the results.
 Folk who could not see the board clamored after the results of various athletes.
-Fred Burns, know for his sharp piercing voice, stepped up and began reading off the answers to the crowd.
-Fred received a huge ovation for his efforts and announcing was born.
+Burns, known for his sharp piercing voice, stepped up and began reading off the answers to the crowd.
+Burns received a huge ovation for his efforts and announcing was born.

-A separate account had Fred, sidelined from an athletic event with rheumatism in the winter of 1886, shouting loudly during the games.
+A separate account had Burns, sidelined from an athletic event with rheumatism in the winter of 1886, shouting loudly during the games.
 His close friend Malcolm W. Ford, the Jim Thorpe of his time, recommended to him to try announcing events.
-However, Fred had already been announcing by this time.
-Regardless, Fred and Malcolm were very close friends until that latter's 1902 murder-suicide of his novelist brother, Paul Ford.
-Malcolm loved Fred's little girls, Florence and Gladyss, and was seen on more than one occasion holding their hands at athletic clubs and venues where both Burns and Ford trained, officiated and competed.
+However, Burns had already been announcing by this time.
+Regardless, Burns and Malcolm were very close friends until that latter's 1902 murder-suicide of his novelist brother, Paul Ford.
+Malcolm loved Burns's little girls, Florence and Gladyss, and was seen on more than one occasion holding their hands at athletic clubs and venues where both Burns and Ford trained, officiated and competed.

-From these early beginnings, "F.W.
-Burns" could be read in all the New York papers multiple times per week in relation to athletic contests and boxing matches, sporting a moniker brand new to the sporting world, Announcer.
+From these early beginnings, "F. W. Burns" could be read in all the New York papers multiple times per week in relation to athletic contests and boxing matches, sporting a moniker brand new to the sporting world, Announcer.
 The more notable athletic clubs in the northeast, such as the New York Athletic Club, created roles for an official announcer.
-Although Fred Burns remained the preference of most all athletic organizations in the northeast, he could not cover all events and other names began to appear.
-Fred Burns was the first announcer of record in Madison Square Garden I in 1889 and in Madison Square Garden II in 1890.
+Although Burns remained the preference of most all athletic organizations in the northeast, he could not cover all events and other names began to appear.
+Burns was the first announcer of record in Madison Square Garden I in 1889 and in Madison Square Garden II in 1890.
 Current events are held in Madison Square Garden IV.

-By the 1890s, all notable boxing matches employed Fred Burns as the ring announcer.
+By the 1890s, all notable boxing matches employed Burns as the ring announcer.
 He announced some of the biggest names in boxing including Godfrey, Choynski and so many more.
-When George Dixon defeated England's Fred Johnson in 1892 to become the first ever African-American boxing champion at any weight, Fred Burns was the announcer.
-When Jim Jeffries beat Bob Fitzsimmons in 1899 for his first Heavyweight Championship, both pugilists got announced by Fred Burns.
-Fred became known nationally, recognized as the announcer of all major boxing bouts between Philadelphia and Boston.
+When George Dixon defeated England's Fred Johnson in 1892 to become the first ever African-American boxing champion at any weight, Burns was the announcer.
+When Jim Jeffries beat Bob Fitzsimmons in 1899 for his first Heavyweight Championship, both pugilists got announced by Burns.
+Burns became known nationally, recognized as the announcer of all major boxing bouts between Philadelphia and Boston.